-The department that has to ensure that the Indian economy is in shape and sources in the finance ministry says he has directed officials to create presentations.
+The department has to ensure that the Indian economy is in shape, and sources in the finance ministry say he has directed officials to create presentations.
 The officials have been asked to start preparing lists of all the reforms undertaken by the Narendra Modi-led government to ensure that fiscal consolidation is followed and the deficit targets are met.
-Moody’s has already raised the red flag regarding the non-performing assets (NPAs) — loans that do not yield returns — a situation in the public sector banks (PSBs).
+Moody’s has already raised the red flag regarding non-performing assets (NPAs) — loans that do not yield returns — a situation in the public sector banks (PSBs).
 It said the mounting bad debts would impact India’s rating.

 Sources said Das wants his officials to put their best foot forward and has asked them to study the recent reports prepared on India by the rating agencies.
 He has also asked them to ensure that all their apprehensions about India are mitigated by giving Sunlight.
 Financial analysts, however, see Alberta’s outlook more negatively.
-In December, Standard & Poor’s lowered Alberta’s credit rating to AA-plus from AAA.
+Standard & Poor’s lowered Alberta’s credit rating to AA-plus from AAA in December.
 On April 15, the day after the government introduced its 2016-17 budget bearing a $10.4-billion planned deficit, Dominion Bond Rating Service announced it had lowered the province’s long-term debt rating.
-Alberta’s provincial budget assumes oil will rise to $64 US a barrel by 2018, which is significantly more optimistic than Moody’s prediction of $43 US a barrel two years from now.
+Alberta’s provincial budget assumes oil will rise to $64 U.S. a barrel by 2018, significantly more optimistic than Moody’s prediction of $43 U.S. a barrel two years from now.

 READ MORE :